 For some family members, a traumatic event may not necessarily be a loss but a positive addition to the family.
 Children may not know how to adjust to a parent’s job change, even if the job is a benefit for the family.
 Or, possibly a spouse is learning to live with the other spouse traveling more often or being less available to help at home.
 Another positive change that may be difficult for the family is the addition of a family member.
 This could be a baby but could also be adopting a new child or the return of an adult child.
 We have also seen families come to counseling due to a remarriage of one parent.
 With a new parent in the picture, the family learns how to interact differently to make space and relationship with the new person.
 Though these are wonderful changes, it can create stress on the family.

 In family therapy, we use a family system approach as we address the family unit.
-We help each person understand their interactions and communication patterns within the family.
+Waters Edge focuses on helping each person understand their interactions and communication patterns within the family.
 We teach skills to help members verbalize their thoughts and feelings to their loved one.
-We assistant practically in creating healthy boundaries, creating space for interaction, developing a schedule, and learning how to appropriately care for one another.
+Our counselors offer assistance practically in creating healthy boundaries, creating space for interaction, developing a schedule, and learning how to appropriately care for one another.
 Family therapy treats the family, thus helps each individual move forward in their lives.
+Contact us today.